IveMalfunctioned/Default-Registry-Modifier/README.md

 # Usage / download

 In order to use this program, download one of the precompiled binaries from the [releases tab](https://github.com/IveMalfunctioned/Default-Registry-Modifier/releases/latest) or compile it.
 A `main.spec` file is provided for compiling using PyInstaller.
-Make sure you use Python 3.10.0 or newer.
-If you're compiling for Windows 7, make sure to use the win7.spec and Python 3.8.0.
+Make sure you use `Python 3.10.0` or newer.
+If you're compiling for Windows 7, make sure to use the `win7.spec` file and `Python 3.8.0`.

 The program requires administrative privileges to run, so make sure you right click the exe and click "Run as administrator".